ChrisPDev/WorldSimulator/Documentation/Docs.md

 - **Notes**:
   - Implements `INotifyPropertyChanged` for WPF data binding.
   - Designed to be reactive to selection changes in both nature and cell contexts.
+  - Terrain info is exposed for display in the UI.

 ---